×

 Example:

-An online role play allows process and module owners to practise delivering a concise update in about ninety seconds.
+Strengthen the live conversations that drive yield, equipment uptime, and contamination control.
 They learn to state the reason for the update, the current state, the next check, and any requests.
-An interactive avatar asks realistic questions, preparing learners for actual team meetings.
+An interactive avatar asks realistic questions, preparing employees for actual team meetings.

 Compliance Training